CloudCoinConsortium/PNG_Console/README.md

 3) Select your CloudCoins.
 `Allows user to select one or multiple CloudCoin stacks found in the Bank folder.`
 4) Insert the CloudCoins into the PNG.
-`Inserts the CloudCoins as a value in an Ape tag item with a key of CloudCoinStack.`
+`Inserts the CloudCoins as a png chunk with the with the chunk type designator of cLDc.`
 5) CloudCoins to Printouts folder.
-`Searches the file for the Ape's key item (cloudcoinstack), creates a new file with the stacks original name, then writes the data to the file.`
+`Searches the file for cLDc chunk types, copies the information to the printouts folder.` `Creates a new image without the CloudCoin meta data.`